U.S. home prices could fall as much as 20% next year

 Mortgage rates have soared nearly 3.8% since the end of 2021, according to Oxford Economics.
 Wall Street analysts expect the Fed raise to raise its benchmark interest rate by up to an additional 1.5% by year-end.

-"At the beginning of the year, it seemed very unlikely that mortgage rates would push past 6%," Lisa Sturtevant, chief economist for Bright MLS, told Realtor Magazine.
+"At the beginning of the year, it seemed very unlikely that mortgage rates would push past 6%," Sturtevant told Realtor Magazine.
 "Now the question is how high will they go?
 A lot of the answer depends on how aggressive the Federal Reserve is going to go on rate hikes in its next two meetings."

 for more features.